sandeep026/casuno/README.md

 Limitation
 1. hessian vector product operator needs more testing
-2. For very large problems, overheads in  function evaluation
+2. For very large problems, overheads in  function evaluation (DM->np.andarray->flatten)
+3. opti does not model simple bounds. hence the simple bounds are implemented in casuno as nonlinear constraints (inefficient)

 The code was was test on a windows machine.
 Added 'chcp 65001' for unicode support in command line for my machine.
 Remove this line if this causes any errors.